mendix/docs/content/en/docs/appstore/modules/advanced-audit-trail/_index.md

 * Offers microflows and pages that open a generalized view to show users the trail of a specific object
 * Supports decoupling—when the external system cannot be reached, the snapshots will be stored in the local database, thus ensuring that the main system will keep on working without a dependency on the external database
 * Offers auditor interface to search through the external database (across entities)
-* Supports full-text search on data and search on changed data, and also export of data to the CSV format using Kibana
+* Supports full-text search on data and search on changed data
 * Support configuring different permissions for audit data for different users

 ### 1.3 Limitations